Bachelor Theses

 - Letter of Motivation

-- short CV including High School and Bachelor Diploma
+- Short CV including High School Diploma

 (as one pdf) directly to the respective coordinator of the topic.
-Please note that we recommend to have visited the seminar "Theory and Methods" at our Chair prior to your Master Thesis.

 Please check the website of the examination office for all information on registration.